multiOTP/multiotp/readme_5.0.4.6.txt

 upgrade your installation by copying the extracted content of the folder and subfolders from linux to your current multiOTP folder

+!!! since 5.0.4.6 under Linux, the config, devices, groups, tokens and users folders are now always located in /etc/multiotp/.
+Please be sure to make the move when you are upgrading !!!

 If you are currently using the multiOTP open source windows files, you can upgrade your installation by copying the extracted content of the folder and subfolders from windows to your current multiOTP folder